 If you live close enough to your child’s school, consider walking or riding bikes to and from.
 Even doing this once a week will help you save money and help the environment.

 Recycle.
 Donate.
 Repurpose.

-This can be a lot of fun with kids.
+Talk about easy ways to make every day Earth Day with kids.
+This can be a lot of fun with kids and is probably the easiest!
 Be creative.
 Establish good habits.